adaltas/node-shell/doc/content/api/parse.md

 });
 ```

-In extended mode, the parameters output will be an array with 2 elements instead of an object:
+In extended mode, the output will be an array with 2 elements instead of an object:

 ```javascript
 app.parse([